How Much Is a Golf Cart? Complete Pricing Guide 2026

 The most significant price factor is whether you're buying new or used:

-According to the National Golf Cart Association, the average new golf cart purchase price increased by 12% since 2023, largely due to rising material costs and supply chain adjustments.
+The average new golf cart purchase price has increased by approximately 12% since 2023, largely due to rising material costs and supply chain adjustments.

 Electric vs. Gas-Powered Golf Carts